 Uphold international human rights instruments, especially but not limited to the UN Convention on the Rights of the Child (UNCRC)

-Krystal has recently stepped back from HESSA to concentrate on her studies but maintains an advisory role with HESSA.
+Co-chair Krystal stepped back from HESSA at the 2024 AGM to concentrate on her studies but maintains an advisory role with HESSA.
 The HESSA team is indebted to Krystal for her passion and dedication to getting HESSA up and running and wish her every success with her studies.